espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 ```

 You can check that `ethap0` interface is up (enabled) using `ifconfig`.
-`Note: Currently WPA3 support is not present for ESP32 softAP mode.`
+`Note: Currently WEP, WPA2_ENTERPRISE, WPA3 support is not present for ESP32 softAP mode.`

 To start data connection, set up a DHCP server on the Raspberry Pi, or configure a static IP address for AP interface (`ethap0`).